ncbi/robotframework-pageobjects/README.md

             self.click_element("search button")
             return ResultPage()

+**Note**: You must return *something* from public (non-underscored) page object methods: either a value from a getter method or a page object instance from non-getter methods.
+Remember, when you navigate to a new page by clicking a link, submitting a form etc. you should return the appropriate page object.

 Now we want to code a Google search result page.
 Here's the Google Result page object:

 *google.py*: